 - Cover the floor

-Floorboards have become more popular again; however they are may be responsible for up to 10% of your heating loss, due to their lack of insulation.
+Floorboards have become more popular again; however they are may be responsible for up to 10% of your hearing loss, due to their lack of insulation.
 Lay rugs in the rooms you are trying to keep warm – you will notice the difference!

 - Check your filters

 Most forms of heating contain filters to prevent dust from circulating through your home.
 However, once the filters become full they will reduce and eventually prevent the efficient flow of air.
-Ensure your filters are cleaned every year ensure maximum airflow and warmth.
+Ensure your filters are cleaned every year to ensure maximum airflow and warmth.

 - Open all heating ducts

 Make sure all ducted heating outlets are fully open.
-There is a myth that closing vents in underutilised rooms will save energy – however this is not the case.
+There is a myth that closing vents in underutilised rooms will save energy – however, this is not the case.
 Closing vents actually causes the central heating unit to work harder, costing you more money!